What is the Design Thinking Challenge?

 Design thinking is a process—applicable to all disciplines—of generating new and innovative ideas and developing solutions to problems.

-The Design Thinking Challenge program brings together teams of six students from a range of majors to:
+This funded opportunity for students brings together teams of four to six people from a range of majors to:

-Research a problem proposed by a local community partner
+Research a problem proposed by a campus community partner

 Identify a facet of the problem to investigate more deeply